-Kegel exercises can be done at any time throughout the day.
+Kegels or Kegel exercises strengthen your pelvic floor muscles and can be done at any time throughout the day.

-We explore the benefits of doing Kegel's with Dr Peter Wood, obstetrician-gynaecologist.
+In the video below, we explore the benefits of doing Kegels with Dr Peter Wood, obstetrician-gynaecologist.

 It is never too late to do Kegel pelvic floor muscle exercises, regardless of how long it has been since you had your bundle of joy.

 With up to 30 per cent of women experiencing slight bladder leakage when they sneeze, cough or laugh at some time in their lives thanks to pregnancy and childbirth, surgery, ageing or obesity, getting into the habit of doing pelvic floor exercises regularly can be a great preventative measure.